Red Sky at Morning (1944 film)

-Red Sky at Morning is a 1944 Australian melodrama set during the 19th century.
+Red Sky at Morning is a 1944 Australian melodrama set during the 19th century based on a play by Dymphna Cusack.
 It features an early screen performance by Peter Finch, who plays a convict who falls in love with the wife of a sea captain.

+It was also known as Escape at Dawn.

 Synopsis

 In 1812 Australia, Alicia Farley flees from her sadistic husband, Captain Farley.
 During a storm, she takes refuge in an inn in Parramatta and forms a relationship with Irish rebel Michael.
 Captain Farley tracks her down but she manages to escape with Michael and they both leave the country.